 Between them, they decided that they would not start their weight loss

 competition regime until we got back from overseas.
 Which means that they are 5 days in.
 But from when they made the decision until the start of the month, Dave made up for what he would not be able to enjoy.
-I made lavender and lime crème brûlée for my dinner party.
+I made these crème brûlée for my dinner party.
 I needed 8 for the party and at least 1 for styling.
 However, this recipe made so many that I had 6 extra.
 And Dave and I enjoyed every one of them.

 Click on the links for conversions and notes.